sETH2 / ETH Pool Improvements

 2 Likes

 This proposal sounds good to me.
-Quick question @Jstar - Do you think we are still on track the deployment in ~2 weeks (i think that’s when the SWISE rewards refresh happens).
+Quick question @pnut - Do you think we are still on track the deployment in ~2 weeks (i think that’s when the SWISE rewards refresh happens).
 Not busting any chops here :), just keeping an eye out for cheap gas to remove my LP before moving into Gelato.

 1 Like